milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 ABAP SDK for Google Cloud enables native, bi-directional integration between SAP applications and Google Cloud.
 BigQuery Connector for SAP replicates, in connection with SAP Landscape Transformation Replication Server, SAP NetWeaver-based application data changes in near real-time and directly into BigQuery.
-CCAI Connector: CCAI Connector enables enterprise contact centers with on-premise legacy telephony platforms to connect with Dialogflow Essentials, Dialogflow CX, Agent Assist, and Insights.
+CCAI Connector: CCAI Connector enables enterprise contact centers with on-premise legacy telephony platforms to connect with Dialogflow Essentials, Dialogflow CX, Agent Assist, and Conversational Insights.
 Config Connector is a Kubernetes add-on that allows you to manage your Google Cloud resources through Kubernetes configuration files.
 Deep Learning VM and Container: Deep Learning VM and Container provides virtual machine and Docker images with AI frameworks that can be customized and used with Google Kubernetes Engine (GKE), Vertex AI, Cloud Run, Compute Engine, Kubernetes, and Docker Swarm.
 Google Cloud SDK: Google Cloud SDK is a set of tools to manage resources and applications hosted on Google Cloud Platform.
 It includes the Google Cloud Command Line Interface (CLI), Cloud Client Libraries for programmatic access to Google Cloud Platform services, the gsutil, kubectl, and bq command line tools, and various service and data emulators for local platform development.
 The Google Cloud SDK provides the primary programmatic interfaces to Google Cloud Platform.
 Kf enables you to migrate and run applications from the open-source Cloud Foundry platform into containers in Google Kubernetes Engine.
 Migrate to Containers enables you to migrate and run applications from virtual machines on-premise or other clouds into containers in Google Kubernetes Engine and Cloud Run, while producing container and data artifacts for integration with modern CI/CD and Google Cloud services.
 Migrated container images and artifacts are portable for use across a variety of Google Kubernetes Engine and Cloud Run hybrid configurations as listed in the applicable software documentation.
 With Migrate to Containers, the need for application rewrite is minimized.
 Migrate for Compute Engine v4.X enables you to validate, run, and migrate applications from on-premise or other clouds into Compute Engine while minimizing downtime and application rewrite.
-PREVIOUS VERSIONS (Last modified September 30, 2024) September 24, 2024
+PREVIOUS VERSIONS (Last modified October 24, 2024) October 22, 2024
+October 7, 2024
+September 30, 2024
+September 24, 2024
 September 5, 2024
 August 28, 2024